ray-project/ray/doc/source/rllib/checkpointing.rst

     new_ppo.stop()

-Using the exact same checkpoint from before and the same ``.from_checkpoint()`` utility, you could also only reconstruct the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` trained by your Algorithm from the algorithm's checkpoint.
+Using the exact same checkpoint from before and the same :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.from_checkpoint` method, you could also only reconstruct the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` trained by your Algorithm from the algorithm's checkpoint.
 This becomes very useful when deploying trained models into production or evaluating them in a separate process while training is ongoing.